The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Link to a case study example, Charles Whitman Mass- Shooter

-Causation& Temporal Resolution: One of the main limitations of post-mortem examination is the issue of causation.
-The deficit a patient displays during their lifetime (e.g. an inability to speak) may not be linked to the deficits found in the brain (e.g. a damaged Broca’s area).
+Causation and temporal resolution: One of the main limitations of post-mortem examination is the issue of establishing causation.
+The deficit a patient displays during their lifetime (e.g. an inability to speak) may not be linked to the deficits found in the brain after death (e.g. a damaged Broca’s area).
 The deficits reported could have been the result of another illness, and therefore psychologists are unable to conclude that the deficit is caused by the damage found in the brain.

 Another issue is that there are many extraneous factors that can affect the results/conclusions of post-mortem examinations.
 For example, people die at different stages of their life and for a variety of different reasons.
 Furthermore, any medication a person may have been taking, their age, and the length of time between death and post-mortem examination, are all confounding factors that make the conclusions of such research questionable.

-Detailed Examination (Spatial Resolution): However, one strength of post-mortem examinations is that they provide a detailed examination of the anatomical structure and neurochemical aspects of the brain that is not possible with other scanning techniques (e.g. EEG, ERP and fMRI).
-Post-mortem examinations can access areas like the hypothalamus and hippocampus, which other scanning techniques cannot, and therefore provide researchers with an insight into these deeper brain regions, which often provide a useful basis for further research.
+Detailed examination (spatial resolution): However, one strength of post-mortem examinations is that they provide a detailed examination of the anatomical structure and neurochemical aspects of the brain that is not possible with other scanning techniques (e.g. EEG, ERP and fMRI).
+Post-mortem examinations can access areas found deep within the brain like the hypothalamus and hippocampus, which other scanning techniques cannot, and therefore provide researchers with an insight into these deeper brain regions.
 For example, Iverson found a higher concentration of dopamine in the limbic system of patients with schizophrenia which has prompted a whole area of research looking into the neural correlates of this disorder.